 It’s a pretty dark angle for a movie with mostly comedic aspirations, but it’s those comedic elements that ultimately dominate.
-It’s hard to resist the charms of Gibson and Glover, and screenwriter Jeffrey Boam, who was actually responsible for significant, uncredited rewrites of Shane Black’s Lethal Weapon screenplay, knows the material as well as Donner, but the back-and-forth banter can be a little overbearing at times, so fast and relentless that some of the dialogue threatens to overlap.
-There’s almost too much enthusiasm on occasion, like they’re trying a little too hard to top something that has already peaked.
+It’s hard to resist the charms of Gibson and Glover, and screenwriter Jeffrey Boam, who was also responsible for significant rewrites on Shane Black’s original Lethal Weapon screenplay, knows the material as well as Donner, but the back-and-forth banter can be a little overbearing at times, so fast and relentless that some of the dialogue threatens to overlap.
+Sometimes there’s almost too much enthusiasm, like they’re trying too hard to top something that has already peaked.

 This is mostly prevalent when Russo is added to the fray.
 She and Gibson have wonderful chemistry (Russo seems to have wonderful chemistry with just about anyone), but Riggs and Murtaugh are animated enough by themselves, and some of those three-way interactions really pile it on.
-Some of the scenes featuring Gibson and Russo are pure magic, especially the iconic moment when the two of them compare wounds as sexual tension reaches almost combustible levels, but Lorna also serves to emasculate Riggs to some extent.
+Some scenes featuring Gibson and Russo are pure magic, especially the iconic moment when the two compare wounds as sexual tension reaches almost combustible levels.
+Lorna also serves to emasculate Riggs to some extent.
 It’s a natural development for the series, but Riggs works best as the troubled singleton with a dark edge, a decidedly 80s trait that is almost completely absent here.